-Developmentally-appropriate, student-centered education materials will be integrated into the SFDRCISD curriculum of all health classes.
-The content of these age-appropriate materials will include: 1) the importance of safe and healthy choices and coping strategies, 2) how to recognize risk factors and warning signs of mental disorders and suicide in oneself and others, and 3) help-seeking strategies for oneself or others, including how to engage school resources and refer friends for help.
-Schools may also provide supplemental small-group suicide prevention programming for students.
+Developmentally-appropriate, student-centered education materials will be integrated into the curriculum of all K-8 health and Del Rio Cares classes.
+The content of these age-appropriate materials will include:

+- 1. the importance of safe and healthy choices and coping strategies, - 2. how to recognize risk factors and warning signs of mental disorders and suicide in oneself and others, - 3. help-seeking strategies for oneself or others, including how to engage school resources and refer friends for help.

+In addition, schools may provide supplemental small group suicide prevention programming for students.